nus-cs3281/2023/students/cedricongjh/knowledge.md

 are working on its own, while integration testing ensures that they work together.
 With good unit testing, we can be certain that any issues in integration testing is most likely due to the interaction between the components, rather than the component itself, making debugging easier.
 The tests together ensures that no breaking changes are introduced to the system, and is thus essential in a live system like TEAMMATES.

+[Here](https://www.softwaretestinghelp.com/the-difference-between-unit-integration-and-functional-testing/) is an article that summarises the differences between unit testing, integration testing and

 ### OOP patterns